Compare Insurance Quotes

 There is also a cash accumulation account, which can be borrowed against – with interest – if needed.
 Gerber promises that after 25 years, the cash value of the policy will be equal to or greater than the total amount of premiums paid over that timeframe.

 There are a couple of things to consider before you buy a policy like Gerber Grow-Up.

-If the child decides upon adulthood to pay the premiums, but wants additional coverage, they’ll pay for it at standard rates.
+If the child decides upon adulthood to pay the premiums but wants additional coverage, they’ll pay for it at standard rates.
 Even then, Gerber only offers a maximum of $150,000, which won’t be enough as the now-grown-child begins to add dependents and assets over time.

-In addition, life insurance is generally intended to cover things like lost income and debts when the insured passes away.
+In addition, life insurance is generally intended to cover things such as lost income and debts when the insured passes away.
 Those things aren’t necessary upon the death of a child.
-Certainly the insurance payout can help to pay for final expenses and allow the family some time to grieve by covering lost wages.
+Certainly, the insurance payout can help to pay for final expenses and allow the family some time to grieve by covering lost wages.
 However, there are other ways to get that kind of coverage – such as a rider on a family life insurance policy – this option will cost less and provide more coverage overall.
 In general, juvenile life might not be the best use of your life insurance dollar.